Suomynona589/InfiniteAdd/README.md

 # InfiniteAdd
-Add Elements to infinite craft
+Add Elements to infinite craft<br>
 Working in 2026